Obiohagwu/obiohagwu/_posts/2023-05-25-Building-out-mini-compute-cluster.md

 The threadripper series also has lower RAM capacity at 128GB, as opposed to EPYC 7002/7001 series (7502 in my case).

 Given that I am planning to build-up a server cluster, I will have to go with a server CPU, and accompanying motherboard.
 Given that I chose the 7502 cpu, I will have to go with a rack/server cpu.
 The best I have seen from multiple sources is the ASRock rack ROMED8-2T board.

-Given that I am planning to build-up a server cluster, I will have to go with a server CPU, and accompanying motherboard.
-Given that I chose the 7502 cpu, I will have to go with a rack/server cpu.
-The best I have seen from multiple sources is the ASRock rack ROMED8-2T board.
 Kudos to jbetker for being the primary inspiration behind the build.
 His blog is generally informative for anyone interested in deep learning engineering research.
-Anyways, given that I plan to get the server to at 4GPs eventually, (8-peak), a server sertup that provided a motherboard with multiple (>6 x16 PCIe ports).
+Anyways, given that I plan to get the server to at 4GPUs eventually, (8-peak), a server sertup that provided a motherboard with multiple (>6 x16 PCIe ports).
 ROMED8-2T supports 7 16x PCIe.
 I also needed a mother